Insights

 Recently China has tightened its KYC and AML requirements for financial institutions (FI’s) in its practice to eliminate money laundering and terrorism financing.
 FI’s are required to enhance their process of due diligence by conducting periodic identity verification checks.
 Along with maintaining their obligation for carrying ongoing monitoring processes for all transactions.
 The AML regulations drafted in 2007 have been updated, broadening their scope to non-financial institutions.
 Non-financial institutions will be required to comply with the rules.

 The PBOC enacted the Data Security Law (DSL) on June 10, 2021, taking effect on September 1, 2021.
-The DSL fulfills the deficiencies in the Cyber Security Law, 2017.
+The DSL fulfils the deficiencies in the Cyber Security Law, 2017.
 These data protection laws include a series of laws, regulations, and national standards to further high standards and detailed requirements for the protection of personal information.
 DSL also states that any data processing that harms China’s national security, public interest, or legal rights and interests of its citizens and organizations is subject to legal liabilities.
 These increased regulations for personally identifiable information (PII) shape a strict legal structure for the Chinese market.
 Organisations are obligated to comply with these regulations to function legally.

 Chinese verification available